 While the barriers to entry have been drastically reduced with the onset of launchpads, they are definitely not zero.
 To understand how to participate in a launchpad’s activities, an investor will need to know how to generate a non-custodial wallet, how to onboard fiat and convert it into cryptocurrency, and how to follow the rules of participating in a decentralized funding effort.

 Raydium, for example, requires users to have a specific amount of their native currency, RAY, to be staked for a specific amount of time before an investor is eligible to partake in an IDO.
 For a detailed explanation of the AcceleRaytor process, check out Raydium’s documentation here.

-Raydium uses an algorithmically governed lottery system for most of their allocations.
-This lottery grants a random assortment of those with staked RAY tokens to be eligible to participate in oversubscribed IDOs.
+Raydium uses an algorithmically governed lottery system for most of its allocations.
+This lottery grants a random assortment of those with staked RAY tokens be eligible to participate in oversubscribed IDOs.
 The more RAY you have staked, the higher chances there are of obtaining a ticket, and the more tickets you have, the higher chances there are of you participating in the lottery.

-As you can see in the screenshot of Raydium’s previous IDO launches, each of them have been very oversubscribed.
+As you can see in the screenshot of Raydium’s previous IDO launches, each of them has been very oversubscribed.
 When done well, this lottery process becomes a great way to decentralize the distribution of newly introduced tokens.